 How to View, Edit, and Delete Saved Passwords on Edge browser?

 To learn to view, edit, and delete saved passwords on Edge browser, perform the following steps:-

-- If Edge browser has stored multiple account login credentials and wants to export in a file, it is also possible to use built-in options.
+Step 8.
+If the Edge browser has stored multiple account login credentials and wants to export in a file, it is also possible to use built-in options.